tingjoybits/Mesh_Onion_Skins/README.md

 This update dedicated to 'Mesh' draw mode exclusively.
 Even if this mode is a slower approach, but a more convenient solution in some cases.
 - Improve mesh creation, make it more reliable and much faster (real fast if 'Display Progress' turned off)
 - Added the keyframes view range frames type for 'Keyframes' draw method, similar as it is in GPU mode.
 - Added support for overridden libraries and proxies.
-(A small tip for proxy rigs, just make sure that rig hierarchy tree in library file does not contain animation data)
+(A small tip for proxy rigs, just make sure that rig hierarchy tree in library file does not contain animation data.
+It might break some rig functionality, but will help you to solve some issues if you find any.)

 **Mesh Onion Skins 1.0.8**